ayarceb/DALo96/README.md

 # Data-Assimilation-interactive-tool for the Lorenz 96
-The interactive tool DALo96(V0.1) lets explore the Lorenz 96 dynamics in a range of configuration that the user can modify.
+The interactive tool DALo96(V0.1) lets explore the Lorenz 96 dynamics changing the simulation configuration interactively.

 The Lorenz 96 model is defined by